 Q. Can more than one egg ever be released?

 A. Yes.
 More than one can be released.
 When this happens it is common for both eggs to be fertilized, thus resulting in fraternal twins.
 Many common medications for ovulatory disorders can cause the ovaries to be hyperstimulated, and therefore release more eggs than normal.
 This is, obviously, not always the case.

 Check out the side bar resources for places to learn more about charting ovulation, potential disorders of ovulation and just general information about both getting pregnant and avoiding pregnancy based on ovulation.
-Also feel free to join us in the Preparing for Pregnancy Forum.
+Also feel free to join us in the forum.
 Knowing your body is always a great way to start!